LevineEcology/How-to-use-Github/README.md

 4. Click "New SSH key"

-5. Add a "Title" like "Macbook Pro"
+5. Add a title, maybe something like: "Jacob's Macbook Pro"

 6. Paste your key into the "key field"